 Jiménez uses interviews from a race and class spectrum of Silicon Valley residents to show how a relational form of assimilation changes both newcomers (immigrants and their children) and established individuals (people born in the U.S. to U.S.-born parents).
 Jiménez is an associate professor of sociology and comparative studies in race and ethnicity.
 His research and writing focus on immigration, assimilation, social mobility, and ethnic and racial identity.

 There is no registration fee for this workshop; participants will receive a copy of the book.

 Global Issues, Local Impact: K-14 Professional Development Workshops

 Stanford Global Studies and the Center to Support Excellence in Teaching present a series of three-day workshops that offer teachers the opportunity to deepen their knowledge of key topics of current relevance and hone their pedagogical expertise.
 In collaboration with leading Stanford scholars, teachers will delve into issues of contested historical memory, intersecting identities, and the problem of democracy in a broader historical and global context.
 Teachers can attend the workshops individually ($199) or participate in all three ($500) as part of a credit-bearing series.

 April 26-28, 2019

 It is difficult to pick up a newspaper without encountering the notion that throughout the world today democracy is in peril.
-This workshop will examine the nature of democracy in historical and contemporary contexts around the globe.
-In the workshop teachers will examine different forms and manifestations of democracy and consider the challenges democracy has faced and is facing from above and below, equipping teachers to critically engage this subject with their students.
+This final workshop of the series will examine the nature of democracy in historical and contemporary contexts around the globe.
+Teachers will examine different forms and manifestations of democracy and consider the challenges democracy has faced and is facing from above and below, equipping teachers to critically engage this subject with their students.
 In this session, the pedagogical focus is on developing formative assessments.
 Teachers will learn how and when to assess student historical thinking and knowledge in unique ways.